HaoZou-csu/ECSG/readme.md

 After training, the training log will be saved in the **log** folder through tensorboard, the files containing models' structures and learned parameters will be saved in the **models** folder and the save folder, and the test results will be printed out and saved in **results** folder.

-If set `performance_test=True` and a test dataset is defined, the performance of the model will be printed as following:
+If set `performance_test=True` and a test dataset is defined, the performance of the model will be printed as follows:
 ```text
         Performance Metrics:
         ====================